fedspendingtransparency/usaspending-website/api_contracts/contracts/recipient/RecipientProfile.md

 + results (array[RecipientListing], fixed-type)

 ## RecipientListing (object)
-+ name: The ABC Corporation (required, string)
-    Name of the recipient.
++ name: The ABC Corporation (required, string, nullable) Name of the recipient. `null` when the name is not provided.
 + duns: `0123456` (required, string, nullable)
     Recipient's DUNS (Data Universal Numbering System) number. `null` when no DUNS is provided.
 + `recipient_id`: `abc123-R` (required, string)